The Benin voodoo ceremony includes killing a goat and a procession

 By Ron Mitchell

-In Togo, public transportation transforms from busses and Lorries to taxis.
+In Togo, public transportation transforms from buses and Lorries to taxis.
 The economy size vehicles will not leave until seven passengers fill it.
 We pay an extra 500 CFA (1.00 US) to sit with only 3 in the backseat.

 Starting to feel like Voodoo

-d.
+We headed on to the city of Abomey and visited the “Musee Historique d’Abomey” where photos are not allowed.
 Other than the Throne of Skulls, most artifacts have been destroyed, or rest in a museum in France.

 Fetish followers, (about 50% of the population) practice animism as part of Voodoo, worshiping the Python.
 They believe that the snake will not bite, but if you kill one, even accidentally, you will die.

-Begin the ceremony…
+Begin the Voodoo ceremony…

 The drummers pound a rhythmic beat.
 Followers dance behind the Voodoonou, forming a line that slithers around the House of Python.
 Women join behind the female counterpart – a Voodooshi.

-“Don’t take anymore photos,” Apollo whispers.
+“Don’t take any more photos,” Apollo whispered.

 He has been groomed for this moment with special care and diet.
 The goat is believed to be full of good spirit.
 (I’m not so sure the goat feels that way.)
 Goats aren’t pets…

-The Voodoonou watches carefully, as the movements of the goat’s legs determine whether or not the good spirit dominates.
+The Voodoonou watched carefully, as the movements of the goat’s legs determine whether or not the good spirit dominates.
 This ceremony is a success.
 We leave, three to a scooter, bouncing over treacherous terrain in the darkness…without headlights – the scariest part of the evening.